gerrowadat/log.andvari.net/content/disappoint-people-early.md

 If you're running a service without a stated SLO, you've already made a promise -- you just don't know what it is.
 Your customers have inferred one, and it's probably more optimistic than you'd like.

 If you're sharing a roadmap without caveats about uncertainty, you've created expectations you may not be able to meet.
+You've also put yourself in a position where you've no way to climb down if the situation changes.

 If you're a vendor who hasn't explicitly documented what failures customers should expect, they're filling in the blanks with assumptions that will turn into accusations when something goes wrong.